Australian HPV Super Series: Victoria Park, Adelaide, South Australia

-This race, currently held in June and July respectively, are six hours long and take place at Victoria Park, Adelaide on a closed-criterium track which is 1.354 km long.
+Two races, currently held in June and July, are six hours long and take place at Victoria Park, Adelaide on a closed-criterium track which is 1.354 km long.
 The fastest teams can achieve distances of over 250 km during these races.

 The Victoria Park track is now in its third incarnation.
 Prior to 2009 the track included an uphill segment of Wakefield Rd.

 From 2009 to 2012 the track used the southern hairpin and start line of the Adelaide Street Circuit and a new section running parallel to Wakefield Street.
 Late in 2012 it was confirmed by the Adelaide City Council that the redevelopment of Victoria Park had been given the green light.
 The redevelopment now includes an extension to the short track to take it past the heritage grandstand present on the site.
 This track heavily favors the most aerodynamic bikes due to the lack of slow corners.